 For five years now, UMC has been working with the Consortium for Advanced Research Training in Africa (CARTA) to strengthen pharmacovigilance research training in African Universities.
-The latest offshoot of that partnership – the CARTA Early Career Pharmacovigilance Research Grant – is putting African-led patient-centred pharmacovigilance on the map.
+The latest offshoot of that partnership is the CARTA Early Career Pharmacovigilance Research Grant.

 African countries bear a disproportionate burden of infectious and noncommunicable diseases (NCDs).
 More than two-thirds of people living with HIV are in sub-Saharan Africa while NCDs are projected to become the leading cause of death in the region by 2030.

 To help solve these problems, stronger research capacity is urgently needed.
 Yet Africa still trails other regions in scientific output, with less than 1% of the world’s research produced there.